Office Hour: Monday 3:30 - 4:30pm

 A tentative list of topics is here in [pdf].

 There is no book that is exactly suitable for this class.
-I will provide lecture notes for most classes.
+I will provide detailed lecture notes for most classes.

 You can check out the course material by Tamal Dey here for reference.